Skip to main content

 Influencers may unknowingly promote money-muling scams by sharing 'get rich quick' videos or partnerships with fraudulent schemes.

-Stephen notes that fake job listings and relationship scams are common across digital platforms.
+Fake job listings and relationship scams are common across digital platforms.

 "It can appear to be a very easy way to make money...
 And often the individual doesn't realise it's actually illegal."

-Stephen Dalton, Cifas
+Stephen Dalton, Director of Intelligence, Cifas

-A Call For Stricter Regulation
+A Call for Stricter Regulation

 The UK's Online Safety Act introduced new codes of practice for digital platforms, enforced by Ofcom.